Presence Saints Mary and Elizabeth Medical Center Presence Saint Mary Campus

 Chicago, IL 60622

-- A revolutionary 64-slice CT scanner, which takes less than ten seconds to scan the whole body, is dedicated to E.R. patients.
+- A 64-slice CT, dedicated to E.R. patients, takes less than ten seconds to scan the whole body

-- With telemetry cardiac monitoring we can pinpoint any changes in heart rhythm—around-the-clock.
+- Telemetry cardiac monitoring helps us pinpoint any changes in heart rhythm—around-the-clock.

 - Difficulty breathing or shortness of breath